Introduction of ALU and Data Path

-The bus can be dedicated, i.e., it can be used for a single purpose or it can be multiplexed, i.e., it can be used for multiple purpose.
-When we would have different kinds of buses, different types of bus organisation will take place.
+The bus can be dedicated, i.e., it can be used for a single purpose or it can be multiplexed, i.e., it can be used for multiple purposes.
+When we would have different kinds of buses, different types of bus organizations will take place.

 - Program Counter –